-Allows the Modbus function code 6 or 16 to be selected.
+Function Code Allows the Modbus function code 6 or 16 to be selected.
 See the documentation supplied with the slave for a list of supported Modbus codes (for this instrument see section 8.2.1).
 Demand writes of a single 8 or 16-bit register can use either code, but code 6 is more efficient.
 Writing two or more registers requires the use of code 16.

-Register

-A decimal number representing the required parameter's location in the slave's Modbus Register map.
+Register A decimal number representing the required parameter's location in the slave's Modbus description.

+Register map.
 This information must be determined from the documentation supplied with the slave.
 For this instrument, section 8.4 contains listings for a number of instrument, groups, and input channels.
-For details of maths, totalisers etc., refer to the relevant option description.
+For details of maths, totalisers etc., refer to the relevant option tion).

-Select a suitable data type for the selected parameter (again from the slave documentation).
 For this instrument, a list of relevant data types is given in section 8.4.

+Data Type Select a suitable data type for the selected parameter (again from the slave documenta-